maxxiimo/the-front-end-manifesto/mobile-on-rails.md

 #### Target Devices

-Before we write our own media queries we need to determine what screen sizes we plan to target.
-I'm going to make the assumption that our audience uses desktop computers/laptops, tablet devices, and smart phones, but not televisions or anything else for that matter.
-I'm making this assumption to give us something to work with, but you should check your Web logs!
+Before we write our media queries we need to determine what screen sizes we plan to target.

-To help you determine what devices and screen sizes are out there and being used, here are some references to guide you:
+The following references will help you understand what's out there and what's being used:

 - [StatCounter Global Stats][Stats]
 - [Tired of Hunting][]
 - [2012 Device Map][]
 - [A Simple Device Diagram for Responsive Design Planning][Device Diagram]

-Here are some common device dimensions:
+In general, here are the common device dimensions:

 - 320px (iPhone portrait, default)
 - 480px (iPhone landscape)